Crook and Ladder: Plot

 Marge, following the advice of a parenting magazine, takes away Maggie's pacifier.
 Angered, Maggie destroys the inside of the Simpson home.
 Marge explains to Maggie that it is for her own good until Lisa reveals the magazine is by Larry Flynt Publications.
-The family runs out of spare pacifiers, so Marge sends Homer to buy a new one, but he cannot find the right brand, making Maggie cry for several hours.
+The family runs out of spare pacifiers, so Marge sends Homer to buy a new one, but he cannot find the right brand, making Maggie cry incessantly.
 Luckily, Santa's Little Helper gives Maggie his squeaky toy, which calms her, but also makes Homer unable to sleep.
 He begins using the sleeping drug Nappien, which causes him to unintentionally sleepwalk.

 Taking advantage of this situation, one night, Bart and Milhouse have Homer drive them around town.
 When Homer abruptly wakes up, he crashes into the fire department house, injuring all the firemen.
 As they recuperate at a hospital, Homer, Apu, Moe, and Principal Skinner become volunteer firefighters.
 Mayor Quimby refuses to train them beyond a standard textbook, but the new team is quite efficient.
 After the first few fires, despite being initially against it, they are rewarded for their efforts.

 This practice soon spoils the men, and when they save Mr. Burns' house and receive no reward, they feel cheated and steal some of his abundant treasures, claiming they were destroyed by the fire.
 From then on, they (except Skinner who wants no involvement with it) take items from the places they save and no one doubts their lie.
 However, Marge and the kids soon catch Homer in the act, and Marge gets the kids to make sad faces around him everywhere he goes.
 Annoyed by this gesture, he decides to stop and convince the others to stop too after saving Moe's and Apu's lives.
 They then give their loot to the homeless.